 There are "instructions for the impatient": a minimal set of installation instructions, assuming everything works.
 For more details and explanations, see Jason Swails' wiki.

 All of Amber will compile and run on Ubuntu Linux platforms (and variants like lubuntu, Kubuntu and xubuntu).
-For any recent version (say 12.04 or later), the following command should get you the needed optional packages:
+For any recent version (say 12.04 or later), the following command should get you the needed packages:

-If you want parallel, you can probably use the apt-get versions of MPI:
+If you want to install Amber in parallel, you can probably use the apt-get versions of MPI:

 Some users might prefer mpich to openmpi.
 In that case:

 If you have trouble with these, go to $AMBERHOME/AmberTools/src, and execute either ./configure_openmpi or ./configure_mpich2.

 Instructions are generally the same as above, except that yum is used as a package manager.
 The following command should get you the needed libraries:

 Instructions are generally the same as above, except that zypper is used as a package manager.
 The following command should get you the needed libraries: